Polidea/recycler-view-adapters/README.md

 	recyclerView.setLayoutManager(layout);
 ```

-You don't have to do anything with StaggeredGridLayoutManager.
-Adapters handle spans itself.
+You don't have to do anything with StaggeredGridLayoutManager. `BaseRecyclerViewAdapter` handle spans itself.

 ### BaseSectionRecyclerViewAdapter